sagar0698/R-Projects/Wildfires/README.md

  #wildfire

 **Approach:**
-We first use Python and Twitter API to create the csv file.
+We first use Python and Twitter API to create the csv file based off #wildfire and #forestfire.
 Next, we loaded our dataset into R and began with sentiment analysis.
 Then, we created columns containing the tweets and the next column containing word frequency on how often a certain word is used.
 After that, we compared the amount of positive and negative keywords there are within each line of text and print out their difference.

 **Results**